53v3n3d4/Zukan-Icon-Theme/docs/troubleshooting.md

 ### Added a syntax and it is not highlighting

-Plugin does not rebuild syntaxes files when a new syntax package is added.
+Plugin does not rebuild icons syntaxes files when a new syntax package is added.

 E.g. Install package INI after Zukan package.
-To avoid console messages, the icons syntaxes files are different when a syntax is installed and when is not.
+To avoid console error messages, the icons syntaxes files are different when a syntax is installed and when is not.

 So, a `pytest.ini` file, that was not highlighted before package INI install, will need to rebuild icons syntaxes files to highlight.

 ***Solution***
 ```
-Build icons syntaxes using 'Commands'.
+Build icons syntaxes using Commands.

 Option 1:
 - Go to 'Command Palette', type 'zukan'